Wedding Day Reminders

 STRONG SUGGESTION: The Couple should print and hand this page to a responsible adult (not in the wedding party) to take care of these things on the Wedding Date.

-– To minimize confusion, ART IS FOR LOVERS will be the ONLY professional still photographer at the Couple’s wedding ceremony and reception.
+– To minimize confusion, onelove photography LLC will be the ONLY professional still photographer at the Couple’s wedding ceremony and reception.
 Photo Booth companies are allowed.

 – Videographers are NOT allowed to take still pictures of any kind.
 It would be very helpful if the Couple told their videographer in advance of this and that the Photographer will be happy to provide the videographer with images for incorporation into their video.